flatland-association/flatland-book/intro.md

 **[Make your first Challenge Submission in 5 minutes!](first-submission)**

-To learn more about Flatland, read [how to interact with this environment](flatland-env), how to get started with [reinforcement learning methods](flatland-rl) or with [operations research methods](flatland-or).
+To learn more about Flatland, you can read [how to interact with this environment](flatland-env), how to get started with [reinforcement learning methods](flatland-rl) or with [operations research methods](flatland-or).

 Design principles
 ---